 Protecting Yourself in the IME Process: Reviewing the Policy

-Make sure the exam is required by the policy.
-This is another step where it is beneficial to have an attorney involved to review your policy.
+Make sure the exam is required by the disability insurance policy.
+This is another step where it is beneficial to have an attorney involved to review your disability policy.
 Most disability insurance policies do have a provision that allows the company to have you submit to an Independent Medical Examination or Physical Examination.
 However, sometimes those provisions aren’t totally clear on exactly what types of examinations are allowed.

 At our expense, we can have a physician of our choice examine you as often as reasonably required while your claim is continuous.

 This provision states that the examination should be conducted by a “physician.”
 Do you have to submit to a Functional Capacity Evaluation with a physical therapist?
 The provision also states the examination should be “reasonably required.”
 Has that qualification been met?